 Dr. Ball became the leader of the anti-annexation movement and he was still fighting even after the entire area from NE 65th to 85th Streets had voted to be annexed.
-At a judicial hearing before the City Council vote on January 4, 1945, Dr. Ball, age 84, protested that the annexation election was illegal.
-After City Council did vote that day to accept the election results and annex the area, Dr. Ball contended that he would take the issue to court.
+At a judicial hearing before the City Council vote on January 4, 1945, Dr. Ball, age 84, protested that the annexation election of December 1944 was illegal.
+After City Council did vote that day in January 1945 to accept the election results and annex the area, Dr. Ball contended that he would take the issue to court.

 What were the objections to the annexation of northeast Seattle?

 One of the primary reasons why some northeast Seattle property owners objected to annexation was that they thought the city taxes would be excessive.
 People did not want to be assessed for sewers and street improvements.
 Some businessmen of Seattle thought that taxes would fall most heavily on them to help subsidize the thinly-populated northeast, so they were against annexation.